-To estimate the wholesale cost of electricity for utility-scale CPAs, we calculate the levelized cost of energy (LCOE), or the adjusted cost of electricity production per MWh.
+To arrive at an estimate of the wholesale cost of electricity for utility-scale CPAs, the levelized cost of energy (LCOE), or the adjusted cost of electricity production per MWh, is calculated.
 Calculations first add the solar and wind plant capital cost and the costs of interconnection to the grid.
-The plant capital cost reflects a capital expenditure cost assumption for utility-scale solar (1,599 \$/kW) and wind (1,556 \$/kW) from the National Renewable Energy Lab (NREL) Annual Technology Baseline (ATB).
-The interconnection cost is based on the distance to the nearest substation and a transmission cost assumption of 2,948 \$/MW-mile from the NREL ReDS model.
-These values were cross-referenced with the latest Western Electric Coordinating Council Transmission Cost Calculator and the CAISO Participating Transmission Owner Per-Unit Costs to confirm reasonableness.
-These calculations use a substation dataset from the Department of Homeland Security and the interconnection distance is the Euclidean distance to the nearest substation.
+The plant capital cost is based on a capital expenditure cost assumption for utility-scale solar (1,599 \$/kW) and wind (1,556 \$/kW) from NREL.23 The interconnection cost is based on the distance to the nearest substation and a transmission cost assumption of 2,948 \$/MW-mile from the NREL ReDS model.24 In these calculations, a substation dataset from DHS25 is used and the Euclidian distance to the nearest substation is calculated to approximate the interconnection distance.
+The estimation of annual payments is based on a capital recovery factor of 7.36%.26 The LCOE is then calculated using the formula below to find the ratio of payments to generation, or the wholesale cost per MWh of electricity.